-This briefing will describe research to date on preventing child abuse and neglect, then highlight case examples from states implementing prevention programs that aim to coordinate evidence-based programs across local health and human services.
-The panel will describe (1) research on prevention, including costs associated with NOT preventing child maltreatment, (2) an example of local, multi-systemic coordination for primary prevention, and (3) an example of a targeted intervention that diverts non-maltreatment cases toward prevention services and out of child protective services.
-Subsequently, a former child protective service worker and a child abuse survivor will describe how their experiences correspond with community-based, prevention strategies.
+To respond to policymakers’ questions regarding research on child maltreatment prevention, the Child Maltreatment Solutions Network hosted a congressional briefing and produced a written brief.
+The briefing described research to date on preventing child abuse and neglect, then highlighted case examples from states implementing prevention programs that aim to coordinate evidence-based programs across local health and human services.
+The panel described (1) research on prevention, including costs associated with NOT preventing child maltreatment, (2) an example of local, multi-systemic coordination for primary prevention, and (3) an example of a targeted intervention that diverts non-maltreatment cases toward prevention services and out of child protective services.
+Subsequently, a former child protective service worker and a child abuse survivor described how their experiences correspond with community-based, prevention strategies.

 Too Little is Done to Prevent the Costly Problem of Child Maltreatment